“Is my website performing well?!”– Disgruntled Website Owner

 1 – Supermetrics

-Supermetrics is a data connector for Google Data Studio.
+Supermetrics is a data connector for Google Looker Studio and Google Sheets.
 It’s a lifesaver when it comes to any reporting and to any digital analyst.

 It integrates data from different data sources.
-Facebook advertising, LinkedIn advertising, or your Instagram social page can be imported into Google Data Studio.
+Facebook advertising, LinkedIn advertising, or your Instagram social page can be imported into Google Looker Studio.
 Personal Excel files can also be uploaded.

-Apart from seamless integration in Google Data Studio, Supermetrics also provides capabilities with Microsoft Excel and Google Sheets.
+Apart from seamless integration in Google Looker Studio, Supermetrics also provides capabilities with Microsoft Excel and Google Sheets.
 It’s one of the ultimate marketing analytics tool you can’t miss.

 2 – Google Analytics